Kvikku/IntuneAssignments/README.md

 ## 3 - API Permissions

-The app registration requires the following permissions as type Application (not Delegated)
+The app registration requires the following permissions as type Application (not Delegated).

 - DeviceManagementApps.ReadWrite.All
 - DeviceManagementConfiguration.ReadWrite.All
 - DeviceManagementManagedDevices.ReadWrite.All
 - DeviceManagementServiceConfig.ReadWrite.All

+These permissions are needed to both read and write in the Intune environment.

 ## 4 - Authentication